StackVista/stackstate-docs/develop/scripting/script-apis/prediction.md

 ## Function: `predictMetrics`

-Predict metrics for the
+Predict metrics for any metric query coming from any data source.

 **Args:**

 * `predictorName` - name of prediction preset.
-Current available predictors: `linear` and `hmn`.
+Current available predictors: `linear`, `hmn` and `fft`.
 * `horizon` - how much future to predict.
 The horizon is specified in the [duration format](https://github.com/StackVista/stackstate-docs/tree/e2f9fce29a1e9eddeb4327ce7f8f25a8ab5ce870/develop/scripting/script-apis/scripting/script-apis/time.md).
 * `query` - what metrics to use for the prediction.
 The query can be created using the `Telemetry.query()` function followed by `.compileQuery()`.
 The telemetry query has to return metrics.